 - Assoc.
 Prof. Georgia Datsi (AUA) on the importance of closed hydroponic systems in protecting water resources.

-- Prof. Nikos Katsoulas (University of Thessaly) on innovative greenhouse technologies such as multilayer cropping and aquaponics.
+- Prof. Nikos Katsoulas (University of Thessaly) on innovative greenhouse technologies such as cascade cropping and aquaponics.
+The potential of this system to minimise nutrient emissions through recycling was highlighted.

-- Prof. Giorgos Salachas (University of Patras) on hydroponics and aeroponics as sustainable methods for producing high-nutrition crops.
+- Prof. Giorgos Salachas (University of Patras) on hydroponics and aeroponics as sustainable methods for producing high-nutrition crops and reducing environmental impacts from greenhouse crops.

-A roundtable discussion followed, coordinated by Prof. Serkos Haroutounian (AUA), focusing on the future of greenhouse and hydroponic farming in Greece.
-Contributions were made by representatives from the production sector, highlighting practical perspectives and challenges.
+A roundtable discussion followed, coordinated by Prof. Serkos Haroutounian (AUA), focusing on the future of greenhouse and hydroponic farming in Greece and its potential to save fertilisers and water, reduce nutrient emissions, and control pollution of water resources from nitrates and phosphorus emissions originating from greenhouse crops.
+Contributions were made by representatives from the production sector (ECONUTRI Stakeholders), highlighting practical perspectives and challenges.

 The event concluded with closing remarks and a light lunch for attendees.